We’re sure you’ll be wondering about visiting the Lakes again in the ever changing Covid-19 restrictions.

 - Have local produce delivered to your lodge – we use ‘A Days Walk’ local produce, reasonably priced, sourced within A day’s walk of the centre of the Lake District.
 Order a week before your stay and they deliver to your door.

 - Order a Welcome hamper to be delivered to your lodge – you’ll see the option to have it added to your booking, and our friends at Low Sizergh barn have it delivered for you.
 Hamper contents vary seasonally but here’s what to expect.
 If you’re coming over the Christmas season they also do a Christmas hamper.

 - Food shop supplies – If you want to use traditional supermarkets, why not support our local businesses and go and do your grocery shopping when you’re here.
 We have plenty to choose from: Booths Windermere, Ulverston & Keswick, Tesco Express Bowness & Ambleside, Sainsbury’s, Morrisons, Aldi, Asda: Kendal.
 Or you could pre-book a slot to have your food delivered to your lodge.

-- Have lunch out instead of an evening meal.
+- When places to open again, why now have lunch out instead of an evening meal.
 With the new restrictions on timings and numbers, why not make your main meal a big hearty lunch?
-All our local cafes and restaurants would love to welcome you at lunchtime or early evening.
-Many of them are open all day so you can choose when to take your slightly earlier meal.
+When they can open again, our local cafes and restaurants would love to welcome you at lunchtime or early evening.
 Read about a few of our favourite pubs, and coffee shops.
 You can then snooze away the afternoon with a full tummy, or walk it off with a stomp up the fells.